Enforcement and Compliance, International Trade Administration, Department of Commerce.

 and invited parties to comment on the Preliminary Results.
 On March 25, 2019, we received case briefs from NLMK and the Ministry of Economic Development of the Russian Federation.
 On April 1, 2019, we received a rebuttal brief from a petitioner (i.e., Nucor Corporation).
 Further, on June 27, 2019, we held a public hearing regarding issues raised in case and rebuttal briefs.

 Scope of the Order

-The product covered by this order is certain hot-rolled flat-rolled carbon-quality steel products (hot-rolled steel) from Russia.
-The full text of the scope of the order is contained in the Issues and Decision Memorandum.
+The product covered by this administrative review is certain hot-rolled flat-rolled carbon-quality steel products (hot-rolled steel) from Russia.
+For the full text of the scope of the order, see the Issues and Decision Memorandum.